Loop induced top quark FCNC through top quark and dark matter interactions: Dark Matter

-In Fig.~\ref{Fig:rd}(b), we show the allowed parameter space on the plane of $m_1$ and $m_2$.
-This analysis shows that the limits from relic abundance measurement should be weak to our model parameters.
+We show the allowed parameter space on the plane $(m_1,m_2)$ and $(m_\chi,m_1)$ from Planck 2018 at $2\sigma$ level~\cite{Aghanim:2018eyx} in Fig.~\ref{Fig:rd}(b) and Fig.~\ref{Fig:rd}(c), respectively.
+It shows that the parameter space will be constrained seriously by the DM relic density measurement in the decoupling limit of $m_{1,2}\gg m_\chi$ .